aamilham/backendGDSC/readme.md

 - [Free MySQL Hosting](www.freemysqlhosting.net)

 disclaimer:
-- only one person can log in at a time and another device can access it too
+- only one person can log in at a time and another device can access it too until the person choose to log out
 - wishlist system delay parah bro
 - we are aware that this is not the best login system in the world (hopefully not the worst) due to our limited knowledges and experiences